-- 20. 75, 2nd column, 1.
+- 6. 75, 2nd column, 1.
 Not for the exam, but notice the factors that are often blamed for our educational crisis in America.
-What are the keys to the solution for educational failures? - 21.
+What are the keys to the solution for educational failures? - 7.
 76, 1st column, 2.
 Not for the exam.
 The reference to NSPI in 76, 1st column, 2 may be confusing to you.
-This article was published in the journal sponsored by that organization which is the National Society for Performance and Instruction. - 22.
+This article was published in the journal sponsored by that organization which is the National Society for Performance and Instruction. - 8.
 Not for the exam: Note that in Lindsley's measurement approach, what is being measured and charted are the number of correct answers per minute and the number of incorrect answers per minute.
 Children are asked to engage in timed practice of material, chart their performance, engage in more timed practice, and chart it again.
 If learning is not occurring then the instructional material is not working and is revised and the process is repeated.
 That is what is meant by Lindsley's emphasis on evaluation and revision.
 Don't worry about the logarithmic chart.
-76, 2nd column, 1-78, 1st column, 0.

-- 23. 80, 2nd colm, 1.
-What is fluency? - 24.
+76, 2nd column, 1-78, 1st column, 0. - 9.
+80, 2nd colm, 1.
+What is fluency?
+After lecture, be able to state the rationale for using fluency rather than percentage correct as the measure of learning. - 10.
 87, 2nd colm, 5.
 As indicated earlier, teachers often object to DI because it is too teacher-oriented (structured).
 Why do the scripted presentations in DI support quality control of instruction?
-(The answer is provided in sentence that begins, "The particular examples and sequences...")

-At the end of the study objectives, I have included examples of two simple DI lessons: one to teach the concept "over" and one to teach the concept of "steeper".
+(The answer is provided in sentence that begins, "The particular examples and sequences...") - At the end of the study objectives, I have included examples of two simple DI lessons: one to teach the concept "over" and one to teach the concept of "steeper".
 Obviously, these are simple, but notice the use of examples and non-examples.
 That is one of the strategies of DI.